7 ways to help prevent arthritis

 Arthritis is an umbrella term for more than 100 conditions that affect the joints and surrounding structures in our body.
 It’s one of the most common, costly and disabling chronic conditions in Australia and affects almost four million Australians, including 6000 children, according to Arthritis Australia.

 The three most common types of arthritis are osteoarthritis, rheumatoid arthritis and psoriatic arthritis.
 Each type develops differently, but are all painful and can lead to a loss of function.

-The symptoms of arthritis vary from person to person, but mostly always include: pain, swelling in a joint, redness and warmth in a join, stiffness, and reduced mobility of a joint.
+Arthritis symptoms vary from person to person, range from mild to severe and may come and go.
+If you develop arthritis, symptoms mostly always include: joint pain, swelling in a joint, redness and warmth in a joint, stiffness, and reduced range of motion.

 Did you know?